PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 ## Using Pre-Installed Software with Environment Modules

-Lots of software is already available on each cluster.
-To see the modules that are available run this commond:
+Several applications and software libraries are already available on each cluster.
+To see the modules that are available, run this commond:

 ```
 $ module avail